TWO 7-week sessions:

 Location: 511 King St West, Toronto.

-Includes: Seven 2-hour classes; weekly reading, sitting and moving assignments; Meditation Workbook; Guided Meditation mp3s
+Course includes: Seven 2-hour evening classes; weekly reading, sitting and moving assignments; Meditation Workbook; Guided Meditation mp3s

 Photographic print by Nick Simpson